-PainSci summary of Fisher 1995?This page is one of thousands in the PainScience.com bibliography.
+PainSci commentary on Fisher 1995: ?This page is one of thousands in the PainScience.com bibliography.
 It is not a general article: it is focused on a single scientific paper, and it may provide only just enough context for the summary to make sense.
-Links to other papers and more general information are provided at the bottom of the page, as often as possible. ★★☆☆☆2-star ratings are for studies with flaws, bias, and/or conflict of interest; published in lesser journals.
-Ratings are a highly subjective opinion, and subject to revision at any time.
-If you think this paper has been incorrectly rated, please let me know.
+Links to other papers and more general information are provided wherever possible.

 This source is tough for readers to confirm.
 It’s widely cited, downright popular, because it’s a great anecdote, but of course that doesn’t mean much.
 Is it for real?
-It is indeed.
+It is indeed — or at least there is actually a credible original source.
 If you are determined, you can verify the citation with a free trial membership for BMJ.com: the story is just one item in the full text of the “Minerva” column, which is a compilation of snippets of interest.

 A builder aged 29 came to the accident and emergency department having jumped down on to a 15 cm nail.
 As the smallest movement of the nail was painful he was sedated with fentanyl and midazolam.
 The nail was then pulled out from below.
 When his boot was removed a miraculous cure appeared to have taken place.
 Despite entering proximal to the steel toecap the nail had penetrated between the toes: the foot was entirely uninjured.